 The two first axes of the PCA and the CTA metrics point towards site-specific seagrass trajectories for the two species (Fig. 3).

 For Z. marina, AC had a long trajectory path and high standard deviation angles, but a low NCR and low directionality (Fig. 3A), meaning a pronounced variability between seasons with a return to the initial state.
-In contrast, the trajectory length was low in TH with a low standard deviation angle, whereas the directionality and NCR were higher, illustrating few changes from the starting point and a relative stability of ecological dynamic drivers.
+In contrast, the trajectory length was low in TH with a low standard deviation angle illustrating few changes from the starting point.
+The directionality and NCR were higher, suggesting a constant trajectory and a relative stability of ecological dynamic drivers.
 DN had a similar NCR and directionality to that of TH, but a much longer trajectory, indicating comparatively more changes in morphometric parameters over the study period.

 When comparing trajectories (Fig. 3A), AC had the most distinct trajectory compared to the other sites, with the highest dissimilarity to DN.
 Although weaker, the dissimilarity remained when focusing only on the temporal patterns over the study period (i.e. on the centered trajectory; Fig. 4A2), indicating that the differences were not only due to initial spatial differences.
 Differences in trajectory positioning within the PCA space were mainly explained by the highest Dshoot in DN with high Broot, opposite to the more developed leaves and lower densities in AC (Fig. 5).
 The short length of the TH trajectory was illustrated by the low seasonal variations of the measured morphometric traits (Fig. 5).